Book Now

 Lost Souls of Gastown Tour

-For some, Halloween is a frightfully fun season.
-It’s a chance to delve into the mysterious and bizarre, the haunted and ghoulish.
+It’s October, which means, SPOOKY SEASON IS HERE!
+For some, Halloween is a frightfully fun chance to delve into the mysterious and bizarre, the haunted and ghoulish.
 It’s a spirited time of year with plenty of activities to fill the days and nights.
 Some may be surprised to learn of Vancouver’s dark past and tales of true crime, others may be looking for Halloween activities to enjoy during the light of day.
 Whether by sunlight or moonlight, there’s a host of eerie and extraordinary activities to try.

 SATURDAY